Metro service area

 • Prefer home Wi-Fi for deposits and withdrawals.

-• Keep your device stable and charged.
+• Keep the device charged and steady.

 Mobile data checklist

-• Avoid in-motion payment steps.
+• Avoid payment steps while moving.

-Verification-first pipelineA routine that prevents duplicates and shortens support resolution time.1Stable nodeSeated, steady network2Confirm onceNo switching during UPI3Verify bankPending/success/failed4ResolveProceed or supportIf the bank shows success, do not repeat.
-If pending, wait.
-If failed, retry when stable.
+Verification-first payment pipelineThe routine that prevents duplicates and shortens support time.1Stable nodeSeated, reliable network2Confirm onceNo switching mid-approval3Verify bank resultPending, success, or failed4ResolveContinue or escalateIf the bank shows success, do not repeat the action.
+If it shows pending, wait.
+If it fails, retry later from a stable node.

 Deposit routine for stable nodes